New gold rush: Energy demands soar in Iceland for bitcoins

-KEFLAVIK, Iceland – Iceland is expected to use more energy mining bitcoins and other virtual currencies this year than it uses to power its homes.
+KEFLAVIK, Iceland (AP) — Iceland is expected to use more energy "mining" bitcoins and other virtual currencies this year than it uses to power its homes.

 Continue Reading Below

-With massive amounts of electricity needed to run the computers that create the precious bitcoins, large virtual currency mining companies have established a base in Iceland, a chilly North Atlantic island blessed with an abundance of renewable energy from geothermal and hydroelectric power plants.
+With massive amounts of electricity needed to run the computers that create bitcoins, large virtual currency companies have established a base in the North Atlantic island nation blessed with an abundance of renewable energy.

-The relatively sudden growth of the new industry has prompted Smari McCarthy, a lawmaker for Iceland's Pirate Party, to suggest taxing the profits of bitcoin mines.
-The initiative is likely to be well received by Icelanders, who are skeptical of speculative financial ventures after suffering a catastrophic banking crash in 2008.
+The new industry's relatively sudden growth prompted lawmaker Smari McCarthy of Iceland's Pirate Party to suggest taxing the profits of bitcoin mines.
+The initiative is likely to be well received by Icelanders, who are skeptical of speculative financial ventures after the country's catastrophic 2008 banking crash.

 Continue Reading Below